Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Why North Texas Heat Breaks HVAC Systems

-- Overnight “lows” of 85°F that never let your system rest
+- Overnight “lows” around 85°F, so your system never really gets to rest

 Pre-Season Cooling System Optimization